Welcome to today's edition of the Rush 24-7 podcast.

 They want us to leave it to the enemy to decide when, how, and where to hit.

-The hell, yes, they do.
+The hell yes, they do.

 When they're trying to kill the Patriot Act, when they're doing everything they can to prevent us from connecting the dots, it means we can't do anything until after we get hit.

-We can't take any preventative action.
+We can't take any preventive action.

 Preventative action violates the law, violates people's privacy, violates all these.